Shining X-rays on asymptotically safe quantum gravity: Introduction

-Modified BHs of asymptotically safe gravity have been analyzed with one of these approaches.
-In~\cite{Held:2019xde}, the authors analyze the shadows from regular GR BHs and the modified BHs of asymptotically safe gravity.
-Our aim in the present paper is to add to this program by analyzing these modified BHs with X-ray reflection spectroscopy.
-The standard model for analyzing X-ray reflection from astrophysical sources assuming GR BHs, \textsc{relxill}~\cite{Garcia2013, Dauser2014}, has been extended to non-GR BHs with the \textsc{relxill\_nk} suite of models~\cite{relxillnk,Abdikamalov:2019yrr}.
-Various non-GR theories and deviation parameters have been tested with this approach~\cite{Nampalliwar:2019iti,Liu:2019vqh,Zhou:2019kwb,Cao2017,Tripathi2018a,Xu2018,Choudhury:2018zmf,Zhou2018a,Zhou2018b,Tripathi:2018lhx,Tripathi:2019bya,Zhang:2019zsn,Zhang:2019ldz,Tripathi:2019fms}, and a public version of the model is available at~\cite{relxillnkweb,relxillnkweb2}.
+{X-ray reflection spectroscopy uses the relativistic smearing of irradiation accretion disks around BHs to learn about the nature of the BHs~\cite{Fabian:1989ej,Laor:1991nc} (See, e.g.,~\cite{Reynolds:2013qqa,Reynolds:2019uxi} for a recent review).} The standard model for analyzing X-ray reflection from astrophysical sources assuming GR BHs, \textsc{relxill}~\cite{Garcia2013, Dauser2014}, has been extended to non-GR BHs with the \textsc{relxill\_nk} suite of models~\cite{relxillnk,Abdikamalov:2019yrr} by some of us.
+Various non-GR theories~\cite{Bambi:2016wdn,Horowitz:2011cq} and deviation parameters~\cite{Johannsen2015,Konoplya2016} have been tested with this approach~\cite{Nampalliwar:2019iti,Liu:2019vqh,Zhou:2019kwb,Cao2017,Tripathi2018a,Xu2018,Choudhury:2018zmf,Zhou2018a,Zhou2018b,Tripathi:2018lhx,Tripathi:2019bya,Zhang:2019zsn,Zhang:2019ldz,Tripathi:2019fms}, and a public version of the model is available at~\cite{relxillnkweb,relxillnkweb2}.
 We have implemented the BH solutions of asymptotically safe gravity in the \textsc{relxill\_nk} framework.
-Furthermore, we have used this framework to analyze data from an X-ray binary in our Galaxy to get astrophysical bounds on the $g_{\star}$ parameter.
+Furthermore, we have used this framework to analyze data from an X-ray binary in our Galaxy to get astrophysical bounds on the fixed-point value parameter.

-Since astrophysical BHs mostly are rotating, and X-ray spectroscopy is at its best for rapidly rotating BHs, we shall focus on rotating BH solutions in asymptotically safe gravity.
+Since most astrophysical BHs are expected to be rotating~\cite{Bardeen:1970zz,Thorne:1974ve,Gammie:2003qi}, and X-ray spectroscopy is at its best for rapidly rotating BHs~\cite{Dauser:2013xv}, we shall focus on rotating BH solutions in asymptotically safe gravity.
 The rest of the paper is organized as follows: in Sec.~\ref{s-metric}, we review the BH solutions in asymptotically safe gravity.
 A review of X-ray spectroscopy, the \textsc{relxill\_nk} framework, and the numerical techniques used is provided in Sec.~\ref{s-xrs}.
 Sec.~\ref{s-analysis} details the X-ray source, observation and data analysis.
 Data analysis results are discussed and a comparison with previous works is presented in Sec.~\ref{s-discuss}.